mjordan/islandora_workbench/README.md

 [Mark Jordan](https://github.com/mjordan)

-## Contributing

-Bug reports, improvements, feature requests, and PRs welcome.
-Before you open a pull request, please open an issue.

-If you open a PR, please check your code with pycodestyle:

-`pycodestyle --show-source --show-pep8 --ignore=E402,W504 --max-line-length=200 .`

-Also provide tests where applicable.
-Tests in Workbench fall into two categories:

-* Unit tests (that do not require Islandora) which are all in `tests/unit_tests.py` and can be run with `python3 tests/unit_tests.py`
-   * Unit tests on Workbench's Drupal fields handlers (these also does not require Islandora) are in `tests/field_tests.py` and can be run with `python3 tests/field_tests.py`
-* Integration tests that require a live Islandora instance running at `http://localhost:8000`, which are in `tests/islandora_tests.py`, `tests/islandora_tests_check.py`,  `tests/islandora_tests_hooks.py`, and `tests/islandora_tests_paged_content.py` can be run with `python3 tests/islandora_tests.py`, etc.
-   * The [Islandora Playbook](https://github.com/Islandora-Devops/islandora-playbook) is recommended way to deploy the Islandora used in these tests.
-Note that if an Islandora integration test fails, nodes and taxonomy terms created by the test before it fails may not be removed from Islandora.
-   * Some integration and field tests output text that beings with "Error:."
-This is normal, it's the text that Workbench outputs when it finds something wrong (which is probably what the test is testing).
-Successful test (whether they test for success or failure) runs will exit with "OK".
-If you can figure out how to suppress this output, please visit [this issue](https://github.com/mjordan/islandora_workbench/issues/160).
-* If you want to run the tests within a specific class in one of these files, include the class name like this: `python3 tests/unit_tests.py TestCompareStings`

-## Contributing to documentation
+## Contributing to Workbench

-Contributions to Islandora Workbench's documentation are welcome.
+Contributions to Islandora Workbench are welcome, but please open an issue before opening a pull request.
+If you don't open one, I'll ask you to do so.

 If you have a suggestion for improving the documentation, please open an issue on [this repository's queue](https://github.com/mjordan/islandora_workbench/issues) and tag your issue "documentation".
+If you want to contribute code (bug fixes, optimizations, new features, etc.), consult the [developer's guide](https://mjordan.github.io/islandora_workbench_docs/development_guide/).

 ## License